Once Upon a Time in Hollywood: Plot

 In February 1969, Hollywood actor Rick Dalton, a former Western TV star, copes with a fading career, his most recent roles being guest appearances as TV villains.
-Agent Marvin Schwarz suggests working in spaghetti Westerns in Italy, which Dalton considers inferior.
-Dalton's best friend, stunt double, personal assistant, and driver is Cliff Booth, a World War II special ops veteran living in a trailer with his pit bull Brandy.
-Booth struggles to find stunt work due to a past altercation with Bruce Lee, and rumors that he killed his wife.
-Although he does not know them personally, Dalton is aware that young actress Sharon Tate and her husband, director Roman Polanski, live next door.
-Dalton longs to befriend them, thinking it could reignite his career.
+Agent Marvin Schwarz suggests working in spaghetti Westerns in Italy, which Rick considers inferior.

+Rick's best friend, stunt double, personal assistant, and driver is Cliff Booth, a World War II special ops veteran living in a trailer with his pit bull Brandy.
+Cliff struggles to find stunt work due to a past altercation with Bruce Lee and rumors that he murdered his wife.
+Although he does not know them personally, Rick is aware that young actress Sharon Tate and her husband, director Roman Polanski, live next door.
+Rick longs to befriend them, thinking it could reignite his career.

-While fixing the TV antenna on Dalton's roof, Booth notices a hippie arriving at the Polanski residence.
+While fixing the TV antenna on Rick's roof, Cliff notices a hippie arriving at the Polanski residence.
 The man, Charles Manson, asks for music producer Terry Melcher, but Tate's friend, Jay Sebring, says Melcher has moved.
-Later, Tate watches herself in The Wrecking Crew at a local film theater, and Booth gives hitchhiker Pussycat a ride to Spahn Ranch, a former Western film set where Booth did stunt work.
+Later, Tate watches herself in The Wrecking Crew at a local film theater.
+Cliff gives hitchhiker Pussycat a ride to Spahn Ranch, a former Western film set where Cliff did stunt work.

-Booth checks on George Spahn, the ranch's nearly blind owner, seeking to make sure the hippies living there are not exploiting him.
-Booth physically forces ranch hippie Clem to change his car tire after it was deliberately punctured.
-The hippies' leader Tex is summoned to deal with the situation, but he arrives as Booth is driving away.
+Cliff checks on George Spahn, the ranch's nearly blind owner, seeking to make sure the hippies living there are not exploiting him.
+Cliff physically forces ranch hippie Clem to change his car tire after it was deliberately punctured.
+The hippies' leader Tex is summoned to deal with the situation, but he does not arrive until Cliff is driving away.

-While filming an episode for the TV series Lancer, Dalton struggles to deliver his lines, causing him to have an emotional breakdown in his trailer.
+While filming an episode for the TV series Lancer, Rick struggles to deliver his lines, causing him to have an emotional breakdown in his trailer.
 He later gives a powerful performance during his character's speech, impressing director Sam Wanamaker and his co-star Trudi, boosting his confidence.